 snap run telegram-desktop

-Launch Telegram from Applications Menu
+Launch Telegram from the Applications Menu

-For a graphical approach, open your desktop environment’s application menu or launcher.
-On GNOME, click Activities in the top-left corner, then select Show Applications and search for “Telegram.”
-On other desktop environments like KDE Plasma or XFCE, open the applications menu and navigate to the Internet or Network category.
+For a graphical approach, open your desktop environment’s application menu.
+On GNOME, click Activities in the top-left corner, select Show Applications, and search for “Telegram.”
+On KDE Plasma or XFCE, open the applications menu and navigate to the Internet or Network category.

-Manage Telegram Desktop
+Manage Telegram Desktop on Debian

-Update Telegram Desktop
+Update Telegram Desktop on Debian

-Update via Flatpak
+Update Telegram via Flatpak

 flatpak update

-Update via APT
+Update Telegram via APT

 sudo apt update && sudo apt upgrade

-Alternatively, to update only Telegram without upgrading other packages:
+To update only Telegram without upgrading other packages:

 sudo apt update && sudo apt install --only-upgrade telegram-desktop

-Update via Snap
+Update Telegram via Snap

 sudo snap refresh telegram-desktop

-Update Official Binary
+Update the Official Telegram Binary

 Telegram Desktop Does Not Launch